dmore/kali-soc-terraform-purple/README.md

 ## Contributing

 Contributions are welcome!
-If you notice any discrepancies between the CloudFormation stack and this Terraform implementation, feel free to open a pull request or issue.
+If you have ideas for improvements, feel free to open a pull request or issue.

 The original CloudFormation implementation by ZoccoCss is available at [ZoccoCss/kalisoc](https://github.com/ZoccoCss/kalisoc).
 This Terraform version aims to provide an alternative deployment option for those comfortable with Terraform.